Wonderful Smith

-Wonderful Smith (June 21, 1911August 28, 2008) was an African-American comedian and actor from Arkadelphia, Arkansas.
+Wonderful Smith (June 21, 1911 – August 28, 2008) was an American comedian and actor from Arkadelphia, Arkansas.

 Early and personal life

 Wonderful Smith was born Floyd Smith in 1911 in Arkadelphia, Arkansas, to parents Sam Smith, Sr., a farmer, and his wife Mattie.
 Smith left home to go to Los Angeles at the age of 16.
 According to his obituary in the Los Angeles Times, Smith married three times but had no children.

 Hello, Mr. President

 As a comedian, he was most notable for his routine, "Hello, Mr. President" which was an imaginary conversation with American President Franklin Delano Roosevelt that lampooned the New Deal and World War II preparations.
 The routine appeared in Duke Ellington's satirical revue "Jump for Joy".
 No complete copy of the routine exists, although most of the routine appeared in the 1941 movie Top Sergeant Mulligan, performed by Smith, and was later re-released on the Smithsonian's Jump for Joy LP in 1988.